 Grey Blazer + Black Trousers

 Grey blazer and black trousers project a classic aesthetic, so this pairing is an excellent option for semi formal looks.
 The palette that black and grey work from means that this combination is failsafe and easier to style.
-Stick with monochrome accessories to sustain the simple colour story.
-To acclimate this colour combination, pair your grey blazer and black trousers with a white Oxford shirt.
+Stick with monochrome accessories to sustain the simple color story.
+To acclimate this color combination, pair your grey blazer and black trousers with a white Oxford shirt.

 While we advocate a fitted, slim-cut silhouette, it is most crucial to sustaining youthful tailoring with brown and navy color combinations.
 Browns and navies are classic and visually work well together and complement a quasi-formal style perfectly.
 For shoes, opt for an Oxford, brogue, Chelsea boot, or monk strap in dark brown.

 Black Blazer + Grey Trousers

 Black blazer and grey trousers work tremendously well for formal and casual looks.
 This separate combination is also a great option if you want to balance out your proportions.
-As with a grey blazer and black trouser combination, stick with simplistic colours to preserve a classic aesthetic.
-Patterned pocket squares will brighten up a solemn black blazer, and will breathe life into this colour combination.
+As with a grey blazer and black trouser combination, stick with simplistic colors to preserve a classic aesthetic.
+Patterned pocket squares will brighten up a solemn black blazer, and will breathe life into this color combination.

 RELATED: How to Wear a Black Blazer

 Tweed + Denim Trousers

 The combination of tweed and denim is a balancing act that requires great tailoring and mindfulness to the type of tweed you opt for.
 Tweed and denim lend more of a traditionalist vibe to your look; think preppy brands like Ralph Lauren and Tommy Hilfiger for inspiration.
 This separate combination is also an appealing option for business casual events.
 Tweed and denim calls for layering and incorporation of cable-knit sweaters and traditionally patterned scarves that work well for the upcoming colder months.

 Coloured Blazer + White Trousers